cmdruid/tapscript/README.md

   cblock : Buff | null  // The control block (if present) or null. script : Buff | null  // The redeem script (if present) or null. params : Bytes[]      // Any remaining witness arguments.
 }

+interface TxSizeData {
+  size   : number       // Size of the transaction in bytes. bsize  : number       // Base size of the tx (without witness data). vsize  : number       // Size of the tx with witness discount applied. weight : number       // Used to calculate the vsize of the tx.
+}

 type SequenceData = string | number